 Write a little about yourself.
 Just a paragraph will do.

-Never petted a tiger, run a Tough Mudder, taken a bathroom selfie
+I've never petted a tiger, run a Tough Mudder, taken a bathroom/gym

-or been to Machu Picchu.
-OKCupid admins are bound to shut me down
+selfie or been to Machu Picchu.
+OKCupid admins are bound to shut me

-I've got your/you're, then/than and its/it's on lockdown (less so
+I've got your/you're, then/than and its/it's on lockdown.
+Not so

 I tend to dream of plane crashes, wildly proportioned architecture,